-LendingPoint also offers fast access to fixed and predictable installment loans at competitive rates and with flexible loan amounts.
-Yeah, but lots of lenders do that.
-LendingPoint’s key differentiator is that they offer fair interest rates to people with less than great credit.
+LendingPoint offers fast access to fixed and predictable installment loans at competitive rates and with flexible loan amounts.
+Yeah.
+Lots of lenders do that.
+LendingPoint’s key differentiator is that they offer fair interest rates to people with less than great credit: borrowers with credit scores ranging from 600 to 680.
 They are able to do so by using a proprietary credit analysis model that looks at more than just your credit score and approves loan applications from borrowers that traditional lenders might not consider.

 Is LendingPoint the right lender for you?
 Maybe.